Wooden Architecture & Design

 Timber is a lightweight, robust, elastic, cheap, and ubiquitous material to build with.

-The great hull-shaped wooden vault of the Palazzo della Ragione in Padua, designed by architect Giovanni degli Eremitani in 1306; photo courtesy of Expo Veneto
+The great hull-shaped wooden vault of the Palazzo della Ragione in Padua, designed by architect Giovanni degli Eremitani in 1306; photo Camelia.boban (CC BY-SA 4.0).

-Built in the 15th century using traditional ship-building techniques, the Saint Catherine’s Church in Honfleur, France, is one of the most remarkable examples of wooden religious buildings; photo: Cristiano Oliveira
+Created in the 15th century using traditional ship-building techniques, the Saint Catherine’s Church in Honfleur, France, is one of the most remarkable examples of wooden religious buildings; photo: Cristiano Oliveira / Flickr (CC BY-NC 2.0).

 Balloon frame house under construction, Omaha Reservation, Nebraska, 1877.
 Photo by William Henry Jackson; The National Anthropological Archives, Smithsonian Institution

-Yet, in the early 20th century most modern architects were eager to use more “evolved” materials, such as reinforced concrete, and steel, with few exception such as in Japanese and Finnish architecture.
+Yet, in the early 20th century most modern architects were eager to use more “evolved” materials, such as reinforced concrete, and steel, with few exceptions such as in Japanese and Finnish architecture.

-In the last years, the quest for sustainable building solutions and the growing consensus toward bio-architecture have helped a revamp of wooden buildings and furniture, though in contemporary forms, as well as the development of innovative and advanced wood harvesting, manufacturing, and design techniques.
+In the last years, the quest for sustainable building solutions and the growing consensus toward bio-architecture have helped to revamp wooden buildings and furniture, though in contemporary forms, as well as the development of innovative and advanced wood harvesting, manufacturing, and design techniques.

 We present here a collection of the most interesting and inspirational examples of timber architecture – of any size, from tiny to gigantic – as well as of product and furniture design we are featuring on Inexhibit.